queuemail/docs-and-examples/api-access.md

+For accessing QUEUEMAIL API you need to <a target="_blank" href="https://queuemail.dev/qmadmin/register">register here</a>.

+Then, you need to follow these steps:

+1. Log in <a target="_blank" href="https://queuemail.dev/qmadmin/">control panel</a> using your username and password,

+2. Create an app from control panel.
+Each app has an ID you will use for API requests.

+3. Create, at least, a SMTP server asociated to that app from control panel.
+Each SMTP server has an ID you will use for API requests.

-For accessing QUEUEMAIL API you need to [register here](xsignup.md).
-Then, with your username and password, you can [login](api-login.md) and get a token you will use in all API operations.
+4. Then, with your user and password you can [login](api-login.md) and get a token you will use in all API operations.

 Token expiration = 24 hours.